 Sl.
-Year Gross Modus Operandi Recovery Provisions Action Taken by the Company No Amount (₹ in Lakh) (₹ Lakh) (₹ Lakh) 1.
-2020-21 687.65 Loans granted against theft gold, spurious gold and misappropriation of cash committed by personnel of the Company 314.37 373.28 1.For misappropriation by staff - Complaint / FIR lodged against the employee and staff dismissed from service 2.Spurious Gold pledged - FIR lodged against customers 3.Stalen gold - The Company 3.Stolen gold - The Company verifies if there is any deficiency in KYC submitted and the SOP stipulated by the Company and based on the findings action is initiated 2.
-2019-20 263.50 Loans granted against theft gold, spurious gold and misappropriation of cash committed by personnel of the 12.36 251.14 1.For misappropriation by staff - Complaint / FIR lodged against the employee and staff dismissed from service 2.Spurious Gold pledged - FIR Company lodged against customers 3.Stolen gold - The Company verifies if there is any deficiency in KYC submitted and the SOP stipulated by the Company and based on the findings action is initiated 3.
-2018-19 214.23 Loans granted against theft gold, spurious gold and misappropriation of cash committed by 40.09 174.14 1.For misappropriation by staff - Complaint / FIR lodged against the employee and staff dismissed from service personnel of the Company 2.Spurious Gold pledged - FIR lodged against customers 3.Stolen gold - The Company verifies if there is any deficiency in KYC submitted and the SOP stipulated by the Company and based on the findings action is initiated
+Year Gross Modus Operandi Recovery Provisions Action Taken by the Company No Amount (₹ Lakh) (₹ Lakh) (₹ in Lakh) 1.
+2020-21 687.65 Loans granted against theft gold, spurious gold and misappropriation of cash committed by personnel of the Company 314.37 373.28 1.For misappropriation by staff - Complaint / FIR lodged against the employee and staff dismissed from service 2.Spurious Gold pledged - FIR lodged against customers

+Sl.
+No Year Gross Amount (₹ in Lakh) Modus Operandi Recovery (₹ Lakh) Provisions (₹ Lakh) Action Taken by the Company 3.Stolen gold - The Company verifies if there is any deficiency in KYC submitted and the SOP stipulated by the Company and based on the findings action is initiated 2.
+2019-20 263.50 Loans granted against theft gold, spurious gold and misappropriation of cash committed by personnel of the Company 12.36 251.14 For misappropriation by staff - Complaint / FIR lodged against the employee and staff dismissed from service Spurious Gold pledged - FIR lodged against customers Stolen gold - The Company verifies if there is any deficiency in KYC submitted and the SOP stipulated by the Company and based on the findings action is initiated 3.
+2018-19 214.23 Loans granted against theft gold, spurious gold and misappropriation of cash committed by personnel of the Company 40.09 174.14 1.For misappropriation by staff - Complaint / FIR lodged against the employee and staff dismissed from service 2.Spurious Gold pledged - FIR lodged against customers 3.Stolen gold - The Company verifies if there is any deficiency in KYC submitted and the SOP stipulated by the Company and based on the findings action is initiated